barcek/phns/README.md

 A class can also be imported from `phns.functor` and instantiated directly, whether the base `Functor`, `FunctorIter` or `FunctorDict`, or the pointed `PFunctor`, `PFunctorIter` or `PFunctorDict`.

 Note that by default a list, tuple, set, frozenset or bytearray passed to the `phnew` factory instance or to a builder is added to an instance of the `-Iter` class, and a dictionary to an instance of the `-Dict` class.
 For more on these classes and overriding this behaviour, see [Containers](#containers) below.
+For use with strings, see [Other iterables](#other-iterables).

 For alternatives to `f` and `pf`, see [Shorthands](#shorthands) below.